SCQF Level 7

 Why take this course?

-This course is aimed at those who want to pursue a career in social care, working with a range of different types of people/service users.
-The course enables students to integrate knowledge, theory and practice in order to effectively pursue employment in a social care role, or to progress to further study at university degree level.
+This course is aimed at those who want to pursue a career in social care or social work.
+It enables students to integrate knowledge, theory and practice to effectively pursue employment in a social care role, or to progress to further study at university degree level.

 What you will experience

-On this course you will explore a number of important topics when it comes to working in social services.
-You will learn about the protection of individuals from harm and abuse, social policy, substance use and abuse, psychology and sociology.
+On this course you will explore several important topics when it comes to working in social services.
+You will complete a Graded Unit, and learn about the safeguarding and wellbeing of individuals, social policy, leadership, care practice and personalisation of practice.

-Applicants should have two Higher level qualifications at grade C or above.
-Alternatively applicants should have successfully completed a relevant course of study at SCQF Level 6, e.g. NC Health & Social Care.
+Applicants should have two Higher qualifications at Grade C or above (including English).
+Alternatively applicants should have a relevant qualification at SCQF Level 6, e.g. NC Health & Social Care, with associated Highers.

-It is recommended that applicants have some prior work or voluntary experience within a social care setting.
+Applicants should have completed a minimum of 80 hours work or voluntary experience within a social care setting.
 A genuine interest in working with people and good communication skills are essential, and references may be required.

 English language requirements